timhannifan/big-data-architecture/README.md

 ```

-## To run locally in a Docker container:
+## Running locally in a Docker container:

 1. Clone this repo.
 The second line runs a script to start Docker, copy the source code to the container, and log in aas the root user.
 ```